-While Super Size Me was intended as an damning statement about the effects of fast food, Spurlock’s eating regime was not universally accepted as a legitimate experiment.
+While Super Size Me was intended as a damning statement about the effects of fast food, Spurlock’s eating regime was not universally accepted as a legitimate experiment.
 Others subsequently repeated the exercise of eating only at McDonald’s for an extended period and demonstrated it was possible to do so and actually lose weight.
-They argued that Spurlock had deliberately chosen high calorie options, including large quantities of soft drinks and shakes that were very heavy on sugar.
+They argued that Spurlock had deliberately chosen high-calorie options, including large quantities of soft drinks and shakes that were very heavy on sugar.

 The film did have an effect on the fast-food chain.
 McDonald’s abandoned the practice of offering to super-size meals and began to include “healthier” options on its menus.
 Nonetheless, unless you opt for a salad and hold the dressing, it’s hard to find a meal at any of the major fast-food chains that you could actually call healthy.
 Even Subway, which purports to be a healthier option with its slogan “Eat fresh” can sell you a Chicken Parmigiana 12-inch Sub with 3640 kilojoules of energy, plus 28.8g of fat, 99.6g worth of carbs, 14.6g of sugars and 1810mg of sodium — “and that’s before you add extra sauce or cheese” Lifehacker advises.